Fine Art BA (Hons)

 Your final year tutorials are a mixture of group tutorials and individual tutorials, directly supporting you during the process of writing your final research project (special study).

 You produce a 5,000 word research project (special study) on a topic of your choice, which will relate to, and inform, your studio practice.
 You will be guided with a supervisor from Art & Design History and a second supervisor from the studio lecturing team.

 |UCAS Tariff Points||112 UCAS Tariff points must come from a minimum of two A Levels (or equivalent).
 Additional points can be made up from a range of alternative qualifications|

 |Irish Leaving Certificate||112 Tariff Points from Higher Level qualifications only|

 |Welsh Baccalaureate||This qualification can only be accepted in conjunction with other relevant qualifications|

-|Subject Requirements||You will preferably have an A Level (or equivalent) in an arts-related subject.
-All applicants are required to attend an interview, bringing a portfolio of your work with you.|
+|Subject Requirements||All applicants are required to attend an interview, bringing a portfolio of your work with you.|

 |Specific Country Requirements||Select your country|